-Oh, Orange County!
+Oh, Los Angeles!
 Such a huge area, so many people, so many cars, so much traffic.
 So many therapists!
-It can be a struggle to try to find a therapist in OC because there so many!
+It can be a struggle to try to find a therapist in LA because there so many!
 It can easily get overwhelming.
 Even when you find a few that seem good, you may still have no idea where to go from there.
-As a therapist myself who has had to find a therapist in Orange County, I get it and I’m here to help!
+As a therapist myself who has had to find a therapist in Los Angeles County, I get it and I’m here to help!

 Need help finding a therapist?
 Check out my blog on finding a therapist here.